RaphielGang/Telegram-Paperplane/README.md

  - `.exec`:                        Execute a python command

+ - `.asmon n`:                     Turns on Anti-Spam Handler to mute a person on group for 2d, if 'n' messages exceeded

+ - `.asmoff`:                      Turns off the Anti-Spam Handler

 Clone this and try to add features to it, make pull requests to merge it ;)